-For this tournament, players must register their Activison ID to their EGL Game & Social Accounts section on their EGL profile.
-All Player IDs on a team’s roster must be 100% valid and accurate & include the unique identifier number, if applicable i.e. UsErNaMe#1234567, though not all Activison IDs have a unique identifier number i.e. #1234567.
-Spelling, spaces, characters and case sensitivity must be 100% accurate.
+For this tournament, players must register their Epic Games Account Username to their EGL Game & Social Accounts section on their EGL profile.
+All Player IDs on a team’s roster must be 100% valid and accurate.
+Spelling, spaces and characters must be exact, but do not need to be case sensitive.

-If your username is found to be incorrect or you have input an email address instead of your Activison ID then your team will be disqualified as this is strictly NOT allowed, as soon as this is reported to us with valid proof, it will be an immediate disqualification and your team, regardless of maps played will be disqualified from the tournament as you need to make sure this is correct before signing up for the tournament.
+If your username is found to be incorrect or you have input an email address instead of your Epic Games Account Username then your team will be disqualified as this is strictly NOT allowed.

-Player IDs are stored when you sign up for a tournament, meaning that any changes made to a player's ID after they register for a tournament will not be automatically updated on the roster.
-To avoid this, change your username before registering for a tournament or if you have already registered, leave the tournament, change your Player ID so that it is up to date and correct and then re-join the tournament.
+Player IDs are stored when you enter a tournament, meaning that any changes made to a player's ID after they sign up for a tournament will not be updated on the roster.
+To avoid this change your username before signing up for a tournament or leave the tournament, change your game ID so that it is correct and then rejoin the tournament.

 Only players listed on the Match Fixture page are eligible to play in tournament matches.
 It is both team's responsibility to verify the eligibility of all players playing in the match.
 If a team uses an ineligible player in a match they will forfeit the match the ineligible player participated in.
 Proof must be shown to support any claims of an ineligible player playing in a match.